-Opportunity for Success
+Opportunity for success

-- Consider activities that do not single-out participants who make mistakes or who have lower skill levels (e.g., elimination games).
+- Consider activities that do not single out participants who make mistakes or who have lower skill levels (e.g., elimination games).

-- Change the target or goal area to allow for a greater degree of success (e.g., score some points for landing near target but more points for landing in the target).
+- Change the target or goal area to allow for a greater degree of success (e.g., score some points for landing near the target but more points for landing in the target).

-Cooperation vs. Competitiveness
+Cooperation vs. competitiveness

 - Encourage cooperation during activities by promoting teamwork as opposed to individual success (appoint specific roles/skills that will capitalize on individual strengths).

-- Adapt the activity so that all players must participate in some way in order to win (e.g., everyone must touch ball before scoring).
+- Adapt the activity so that all players must participate in some way in order to win (e.g., everyone must touch the ball before scoring).